Search for opportunities to participate in a neurology research study.

 UT Southwestern’s MRI and PET facilities are among the most advanced in the nation and enable us to provide patients with the best possible medical care.

 Treatment for neurologic cancers or cancer-related conditions can include diagnostic imaging, surgery, stereotactic and conventional radiation therapy, and chemotherapy.
-Physicians formally meet once a week to discuss each patient’s condition, determine the best treatment approaches, and coordinate the ensuing care.
+Physicians formally meet once a week in a multidisciplinary neuro oncology tumor board to discuss each patient’s condition, determine the best treatment approaches, and coordinate the ensuing care.

 Our clinicians and researchers are nationally recognized leaders in the development and use of radiation therapies to precisely target brain and spinal cord tumors while sparing surrounding tissues.